lucasschejtman/resttogql-workshop/instructions/content/30_part1_queries/31_building_the_schema.md

 Queries are how GraphQL retrieves data from the data sources its connected to.
 It connects to these data sources via resolvers which we will create later.

 We have 3 queries listed here :
+1. GetCompany
+2. ListCompanies
+3. StockHistogram

+__Copy the Query definition below into the Schema window__

 ```tsx
 type Query {